AlanVerbner/TrelloDescriptionChangelog/README.md

 - [x] Catch webservice errors
 - [x] Show an indicator when the app is fetching data
-- [ ] Remove unused code broght by the project the repo was based on
+- [x] Remove unused code broght by the project the repo was based on
-- [ ] Fix eslint errors
+- [x] Fix eslint errors
 - [ ] Clean package.json
-- [ ] Update README.md
+- [x] Update README.md
 - [ ] Tests
 - [ ] Remove this todo once everything is done :P

-# React Chrome Extension Boilerplate
+# Acknowledgment

-> Boilerplate for Chrome Extension React.js project.
+This is based on this great repo [React Chrome Extension Boilerplate](https://github.com/jhen0409/react-chrome-extension-boilerplate.git)

 ## Features